 The article available for download here is the post-print version.
 Locate the version of record using the DOI below.

 Journal of Cancer Education

 Banas, Jennifer R.; Victorson, David; Gutierrez, Sandra; Cordero, Evelyn; Guitleman, Judy; and Haas, Niina, "Developing a Peer-to-Peer mHealth Application to Connect Hispanic Cancer Patients" (2017).
-Health, Physical Education, Recreation, and Athletics Faculty Publications.
+Health Sciences and Physical Education Faculty Publications.
 5.